 Before a root canal, patients should avoid drinking or smoking at least 24 hours before the procedure.
-You should eat and drink the morning of the procedure.
+You should eat and drink on the morning of the procedure.
 Many patients take an over-the-counter painkiller before the root canal to help with the pain.

 What should I avoid after a root canal?

 Patients should avoid eating or drinking anything temperature sensitive after a root canal.
 Anything hot or cold may trigger tooth sensitivity.
 Patients should also avoid eating sticky, chewy, and hard foods.
 It is best to stick to a soft diet for at least a day after your procedure.

 The longevity of a root canal treatment can vary, but with proper care and good oral hygiene, it can often last a lifetime.
 Factors such as the tooth’s location, the skill of the dentist or endodontist, and the patient’s overall oral health can impact the success of the treatment.
 It is important to practice preventive oral care, such as brushing twice a day and flossing daily to ensure the best outcome from your root canal.